- Chart

 Disclaimers:

-The data provided is for informational purposes only and should not be considered investment advice.
-Market share and financial data are estimates and may vary.
-Always conduct thorough research before making investment decisions.
+The information provided is for informational purposes only and should not be considered investment advice.
+Market conditions and company performance can change rapidly, and past performance is not indicative of future results.
+Market share data is approximate and may vary across different sources.
+Please consult a financial professional before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.